Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Binh said that in 2023, the project was assigned 2,039 billion VND and has disbursed 100%, construction exceeded the set plan.
 Currently, contractors are focusing all resources to speed up the construction progress of 10/10 packages with main construction items such as: canal embankment; road and traffic bridge items; secondary culverts; drainage system, lighting, park trees.
 Up to now, the overall progress of the entire project is estimated at 35%.

-However, implementing a large project with a site spread across many districts (including 7 districts) in a rapidly developing area with high population density inevitably poses difficulties during implementation.
+However, implementing a large project with a site spread across many districts (including 7 districts) with the characteristics of a rapidly developing area with high population density, it is inevitable that there will be difficulties during the implementation process.

 According to Mr. Binh, the current difficulties of the project include: land reclamation work, re-encroachment; construction under high-voltage, medium-voltage, low-voltage power lines and telecommunication cables; legal problems with the site for receiving soil and mud from the construction process of project items, and the source of sand for filling, concrete sand and plastering sand.